 But you have to know what to do.

 The Rule of Two’s

-In order to secure a mortgage, you’re going to have to reestablish at least two lines of credit, preferably the day after you’re discharged.
+In order to secure a mortgage, you’re going to have to re-establish at least two lines of credit.

-The Rule of Two’s goes something like this: In order to establish a credit history, you need to have two lines of credit (credit cards, loans, etc.) with a limit of a minimum of $2000 each, for at least two years.
+The Rule of Two’s goes something like this.
+In order to establish a credit history, you need to have two trades (credit cards) with a limit minimum of $2500 each for two years.